gdt050579/content_scan/README.md

 ### Navigating the scan result tree

-Every object visited by the scanner is recorded, along with its resolved content type, its path (interned in an internal arena) and its optional local `VarMap`.
+Every object visited by the scanner is recorded, along with its resolved content type, its path (interned from `ContentPath::as_bytes()` into an internal arena) and its optional local `VarMap`.
 Objects are linked as a **parent / first-child / next-sibling** tree that mirrors the extraction hierarchy.

 You navigate the tree with opaque `ScanContentHandle`s returned by `ScanResult<T>`: